craigmdavidson/minimalisp/README.md

 *Functions to make Java list processing as (almost) as fun and easy as Lisp, Ruby, and Clojure.*

-Instead of looking like [this](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition), your FizzBuzz can be:
+Instead of looking like [this](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition), your Java FizzBuzz can be:

 ```java